NetDenizen/booru-wizard/README.md

 * Consider a setting to make output directories, if they don't already exist.
 The file dialog is crippled in this regard on Linux

-* Consider making the tag search field more interactive, so the user need not enter exact matches.

 * Consider fully implementing Gelbooru-style tag searching in the tag search field.

-* Overhaul the image display, so it does not suffer from extremely skewed aspect ratios when zoomed in.

 ### Open